Trepan-Debuggers/python2-trepan/README.rst

 Abstract
 ========

 This is a gdb-like debugger for Python.
-It is a rewrite of pydb_ or *pdb* from the ground up.
+It is a rewrite of *pdb* from the ground up.

 A command-line interface (CLI) is provided as well as an remote access interface over TCP/IP.